 RIT students showcase their diverse interactive media experiences, spanning video games, computational art installations, analog games, VR/AR/XR, prototypes, emerging media technology, web applications, and more.
 These submissions undergo review by panels of academic and industry experts across categories like Technical Excellence, Aesthetics, Game Feel, Game Impact, Experimental, VR/AR/XR, and In Real Life.
 Standout entries from qualifying categories compete for the prestigious Best in Show award.

-Nominations will be judged based on the level of technical achievement/advancement displayed in the development of the game.
-Unique or well-implemented game systems/subsystems, novel code implementations, and code optimization will all be considered for this category.
+Nominations will be judged based on the level of technical achievement/advancement displayed in the development of the project.
+Unique or well-implemented systems/subsystems, novel code implementations, and effective code optimization will all be considered for this category.

-Aesthetics will be judged based on how visuals, sound, narrative, and game spaces come together to evoke the desired emotional responses in the player when the player interacts with the game.
+Aesthetics will be judged based on how visuals, sound, narrative, and virtual/physical spaces come together to evoke the desired emotional responses in the player/viewer when they interact with the project.

-Game Impact will be judged based on the game's potential to inspire individual or community change.
+Game Impact honors games that wield their interactive power to address meaningful social, cultural, or environmental issues.
+Games will be judged based on the game's potential to provoke thought, raise awareness, and inspire individual or community change.